marcentusch/Movie-dashboard/README.md

 _________________________________________________________________________________________________
 Tools and libraries

 I choose to use NodeJS with Express as a server because this is what i have most experience with.
-I choose ejs as a template engine because it is easy and fast to set up.
+    This stack also makes it easy to deploy and maintain code on Heroku I choose ejs as a template engine because it is easy and fast to set up.
 I use Bootstrap to make the application responsive for all platforms.